brodia10/eaze/README.md

-## devKit - An elegeant, modern, and cross-platform web dev environment
+## devKit - An elegeant, modern, and cross-platform development environment

 **  the developer experience that you deserve™️
 <br>